This page contains information about the Kamo cycleway/walkway.

 Existing and Proposed Cycleways/Walkways Map [1mb]

-Rust Avenue to Manse Street
+Stage 1 - Rust Avenue to Cross Street

 In response to the growing awareness of the need to provide alternative methods of transport, in 2007 Council developed and adopted the Whangarei District Walking and Cycling Strategy.